 Now I don’t want to get into a long drawn out debate about the exact origins of the buffalo wing and what the secret recipe of Anchor Bar’s wings may contain.
 The fact of the matter is the sauce is butter and a hot pepper sauce.
 The ingredients of the hot pepper sauce vary from story to story.
 I’m simply going to use one of the most popular and widely known, Frank’s Hot Sauce.

 Start by heating up your oil.
 Yes, I said oil.
 I know some people like to bake their wings but we are making classic Buffalo wings and those are deep-fried.
-If you are worried about counting calories, chicken wings dunked in butter probably aren’t going to be a smart choice no matter how you cook them.
+In other words, If you are worried about counting calories, chicken wings dunked in butter probably aren’t going to be a smart choice no matter how you cook them.

-While the oil is heating up make sure your wing sections are separated and the wing tips removed.
+While the oil is heating up make sure your wing sections are separated and the wingtips removed.
 Kitchen shears make quick work of this if your wings aren’t already cut into drumettes and wingettes.

 In a small saucepan melt one stick of butter and stir in one 5 oz. bottle of Frank’s hot sauce.
 Make sure they are mixed thoroughly; turn the heat down on low so the sauce won’t congeal while you are frying wings.
 I would consider this to be a “medium” on the spicy scale.
 I don’t run around popping ghost peppers in my mouth for fun but I do like things with some heat so take that for what it’s worth.
-If it’s not hot enough for you kick it up with some added cayenne or if it’s too hot cool it down with a bit more butter and a dash of white vinegar.
+However, If it’s not hot enough for you kick it up with some added cayenne or if it’s too hot cool it down with a bit more butter and a dash of white vinegar.

-After the oil is up to 400 and your sauce is ready, it’s time to channel our inner Ms. Peachez and “Fry that Chicken.”
+After the oil is up to 400 and your sauce is ready, it’s time to channel our inner Ms. Peachez and “Fry That Chicken.”
 Slowly lower the wings into the oil being careful not to drop the chicken and splatter hot oil everywhere.
 Depending on the size of your fryer you may need to fry in several batches.
-Don’t over crowd the oil with cold wings.
+Above all, don’t overcrowd the oil with cold wings.
 This will cause the oil temperature to rapidly drop.
 The key to super crispy chicken skin is the high heat we are cooking at.
 Fry the wings for 6-8 minutes.
 They should be floating at the top waiting to be scooped up and placed in a large bowl.
 Check a few wings with a thermometer to make sure they are at least 165 degrees internal temp.

-- 3lbs.
+- 3 lbs.
 Chicken wings with the tips removed

 - 1 stick of butter

-- 1 5oz. bottle of Frank's hot sauce
+- 1 5 oz. bottle of Frank's hot sauce

-- 1 Qt. of Vegetable, Canola, or Peanut oil (You may not need as much in a small skillet)
+- 1 Qt. of Vegetable Canola, or Peanut oil (You may not need as much in a small skillet)

-- Heat oil to 400 degrees.
+Heat oil to 400 degrees.

 In a small sauce pan melt butter and combine with bottle of Frank's hot sauce.

-- Once melted turn heat down to low.
+Once melted turn heat down to low.

-- Fry chicken 6-8 minutes or until internal temp reached 165 degrees.
+Fry chicken 6-8 minutes or until internal temp reached 165 degrees.

-- Place chicken in a large mixing bowl and toss in Buffalo sauce until evenly coated.
+Place chicken in a large mixing bowl and toss in Buffalo sauce until evenly coated.

-- Serve immediately with a side of celery, ranch or blue cheese dressing.
+Serve immediately with a side of celery, ranch or blue cheese dressing.